Consistent Approval-Based Multi-Winner Rules: Introduction

-This impressive body of axiomatic studies shows that single-winner voting is largely well-understood and characterized.
+The impressive body of axiomatic studies shows that single-winner voting is largely well-understood and characterized.
 Axiomatic properties of \emph{multi-winner rules} are considerably fewer in number.
-Debord~\cite{deb:j:k-borda} characterized the $k$-Borda rule using similar axioms as Young~\cite{youngBorda}.
-Felsenthal and Maoz~\cite{fel-mao:j:norms} and Elkind, Faliszewski, Skowron, and Slinko~\cite{elk-fal-sko-sli:c:multiwinner-rules} formulated a number of axiomatic properties of multi-winner rules, and analyzed which multi-winner voting rules satisfy these axioms; however, they do not obtain axiomatic characterizations.
-Elkind~et~al.~\cite{elk-fal-sko-sli:c:multiwinner-rules} also defined the class of committee scoring rules, which aims at generalizing single-winner positional scoring rules to the multi-winner setting.
-This broad class contains, among others, the Chamberlin--Courant rule~\cite{ccElection}.
-In recent work, Skowron, Faliszewski, and Slinko~\cite{corr_SkowronFS16} showed that the class of committee scoring rules admits a similar axiomatic characterization as their single-winner counterparts---this result plays a major role in the proof of Theorem~\ref{thm:characterizationWelfareFunctions}.
-Faliszewski, Skowron, Slinko, and Talmon~\cite{fal-sko-sli-tal:c:classification,fal-sko-sli-tal:c:top-k-counting} further studied the internal structure of committee scoring rules and characterized several multi-winner rules within this class.
+Debord~\shortcite{deb:j:k-borda} characterized the $k$-Borda rule using similar axioms as Young~\shortcite{youngBorda}.
+Felsenthal and Maoz~\shortcite{fel-mao:j:norms} and Elkind, Faliszewski, Skowron, and Slinko~\shortcite{elk-fal-sko-sli:c:multiwinner-rules} formulated a number of axiomatic properties of multi-winner rules, and analyzed which rules satisfy these axioms; however, they do not obtain axiomatic characterizations.
+Elkind~et~al.~\shortcite{elk-fal-sko-sli:c:multiwinner-rules} also defined the class of committee scoring rules, which aims at generalizing single-winner positional scoring rules to the multi-winner setting.
+This broad class contains, among others, the Chamberlin--Courant rule~\citep{ccElection}.
+In recent work, Skowron, Faliszewski, and Slinko~\shortcite{skowron2019axiomatic} showed that the class of committee scoring rules admits a similar characterization as their single-winner counterparts.
+Faliszewski, Skowron, Slinko, and Talmon~\shortcite{fal-sko-sli-tal:c:top-k-counting,fal-sko-sli-tal-tal:j:hierarchy-committee} further studied the internal structure of committee scoring rules and characterized several multi-winner rules within this class.